robibistspark/py4viz/README.md

-## This repo is intended to store files for the Python visualization course at HSE.
-Authors are M. Stepaynats & Arsenii Anisimov
+## This repo is intended to store files for the Python visualization course at the HSE University.
+The authors are M. Stepaynats, Arsenii Anisimov & I. Khochetkhova